nrfconnect/sdk-nrf/doc/nrf/ug_thread_configuring.rst

 Thread commissioning is the process of adding new Thread devices to the network.
 It involves two devices: a Commissioner that is already in the Thread network and a Joiner that wants to become a member of the network.

-Configuring this process is optional, because the Thread :ref:`openthread_samples` in |NCS| use hardcoded network information.
+Configuring this process is optional, because the :ref:`openthread_samples` in |NCS| use hardcoded network information.

 If you want to manually enable the Thread network Commissioner role on a device, set the following Kconfig option to the provided value: